-System and Organization Controls (SOC) reports are quickly becoming a necessity for building trust and giving assurance to an organization’s customers and potential customers concerning the services provided.
+System and Organization Controls (SOC) reports are quickly becoming a necessity for building trust and for giving assurance to an organization’s customers (and prospective customers) about the services the organization provides.

-A SOC report is the result and findings of a SOC examination and is designed to give assurance over the functioning of a service organization’s internal controls.
-The decision to have a SOC examination performed is usually driven by requests or demands for the reports from the service organization’s customers or potential customers.
+A SOC report is the result and findings of a SOC examination, which is designed to give assurance over the functioning of an organization’s internal controls.

 Who can issue a SOC report?